dylanwaynefoster/100-days-of-code/log.md

 **Today's Progress**: Made a webapp that autofills city, state, and county after zipcode is entered.
 I lauched this to github pages.

 **Thoughts**: I'm actually pretty proud of it.
 I got the Google geocoding API to work and debugged that it needed to be HTTPS.
 I haven't used APIs successfully this quickly before. https://dylanwaynefoster.github.io/zipToCounty/

+### Day 5: January 8, 2017

+**Today's Progress**: Added getters and setters to the main class.
+Commited methods to do the calculations.

+**Thoughts**: I haven't called methods from a separate class in a while.
+I need to review.
+I got kind of frustrated; I've been snowed in and not really feeling it today.
+I did about 1 1/2 hours today for the AleCulator2 project.
+I worked a long time on the zipToCounty app yesterday...probably why I'm not feeling it today.